Compare Mutual Funds LogoCompare Mutual FundsCMF

 Dan MahlerFounder & Editor, CompareMutualFunds.com

-Dan Mahler built CompareMutualFunds.com to give everyday investors a clear, jargon-free resource for comparing mutual funds.
-All content on this site is reviewed for accuracy before publication.
-Fund data is sourced from public financial filings and updated regularly.
+Dan Mahler holds an MBA and a Master of Science in Management and Leadership from Western Governors University and has been investing for over 10 years.
+He built CompareMutualFunds.com to give everyday investors a clear, jargon-free resource for comparing mutual funds.
+All content is reviewed for accuracy before publication; fund data is sourced from public financial filings and updated regularly.

 Stay Sharp on Investing